pmat101/notes/iOS/swift.md

-> to get more details on a keyword, select it + press command + click on it --> it will open the docs
+> ### to get more details on a keyword, select it + press command + click on it.
+It'll open up the docs in a small dialogue box

 ## Hello World
 - open XCode Playground to practice Swift language